yfujis/yfujis.github.io/_posts/2026-01-20-Singularity-HPC.md

 ## Motivations

-Many of us neuroscientists perform analyses on large datasets that benefit from parallelization using GPUs.
-To give a few examples, one might run machine learning based pose-tracking software such as [DeepLabCut] and [SLEAP] to extract positions of animals from hours of video recordings.
-Or, one might also have extracellular recordings of these animals and would like to extract spike timings of individual cells using spike-sorting softwares such as [Kilosort].
+Many of us neuroscientists work with large datasets that benefit from GPU-based parallelization.
+For example, one might run machine-learning-based pose-tracking software such as [DeepLabCut] or [SLEAP] to extract animal positions from hours of video recordings.
+Or one might process extracellular recordings and extract spike times using spike-sorting software such as [Kilosort].

-While one can always run these analysis on our local machines, a GPU is not cheap (usually in hundreds of dollars.
-I still think the ROI is very good though.), and one can also into a memory issue when the process requires accumulation of data (e.g. I had issues running Kilosort on >5hr recordings using 128 channels silicone probes).
-In these cases, running the processes on a high performing clusters (HPC) would be an attractive option if you have an access to one.
+While these analyses can be run on a local machine, GPUs are expensive (often several hundred dollars, though I still think the ROI is great), and long analyses can easily exceed local memory limits (e.g., I’ve encountered issues running Kilosort on >5-hour recordings with 128-channel silicon probes).
+In such cases, running analyses on a high-performance computing cluster (HPC) becomes an attractive option—if you have access to one.

 However, every institution configures its HPC differently.
-Some clusters allow you to freely create virtual environments (e.g., conda environments where you can install packages with conda or pip).
-Others, like the one I use daily, do not provide that flexibility.
-We were instructed to contact the HPC management team whenever we needed to install something or create a virtual environment.
-Often there was a delay before they responded or took action (if they responded at all).
-But as researchers, we would not spend time waiting for someone else to push a button.
+Some clusters allow you to freely create virtual environments (e.g., conda environments where you can install packages by yourself).
+Others—like the one I use daily—do not provide that flexibility.
+We were instructed to contact the HPC management team whenever we needed to install something or create a virtual environment, and responses were often slow (if they responded at all).
+As researchers, we can’t afford to wait around for someone else to press a button.

 ## What is a container

-A great workaround in such a scenario is to create a container image.
-A container image is a self-contained, portable package that includes everything you need to run your workflow: code, libraries, dependencies, system tools, and even parts of the operating system.
-Once you have a container image for your process (e.g., spike-sorting with Kilosort), you can run the image (i.e. create a sandbox) where you do the computation you want to do and destroy that image once done.
+A powerful workaround is to use a container image.
+A container image is a self-contained, portable package that includes everything needed to run your workflow: code, libraries, dependencies, system tools, and even parts of the operating system.
+Once you have a container image (e.g., for spike sorting with Kilosort), you can run it (i.e., create a sandbox), perform your computations, and discard the sandbox when you’re done.

 ## Docker vs Singularity

-If you’ve heard about containers, you’ve almost certainly heard of Docker.
-Docker is by far the most widely used container platform in industry and research.
+If you’ve heard of containers, you’ve almost certainly heard of Docker.
+Docker is widely used in both industry and research.
 It’s easy to install, easy to build images with, and has a huge ecosystem.
-However, when it comes to HPC clusters, Docker is usually not the tool you can directly use.
+However, most HPC clusters do not allow Docker to run directly.
 This is where Singularity becomes important.
 (Singularity is now often referred to as Apptainer, its successor.
-However, in this blog post I will continue to use the term Singularity, as this is still what my HPC system supports.)
+For simplicity, I’ll use “Singularity,” since that’s what my HPC system supports.)

-Docker requires root-level privileges because it relies on the host kernel’s cgroups and namespaces to isolate processes.
-On a personal computer or lab workstation, this is perfectly fine.
-On a shared HPC cluster, giving users root privileges would be a security nightmare.
-For this reason, most HPC systems prohibit running Docker directly.
+Docker requires root-level privileges because it relies on kernel features such as cgroups and namespaces to isolate processes.
+This is fine on a personal computer but unacceptable on a shared HPC cluster.

-Therefore, the typical workflow, and the one we’ll use here, is to build a Docker image locally and then convert it into a Singularity image for use on the HPC.
+Therefore, the typical workflow, and the one we’ll use here, is:

+1. Build a Docker image locally, and
+2. Convert it into a Singularity image for use on the HPC.

 ## Making a docker image